Answers to questions our patients frequently ask… or should be asking!

 What do elastics do and why is it important to wear them?

 We move teeth by applying a force.
-The most efficient way to move teeth is by applying a light continuous force.
-One of the ways we have to apply a force is to have the patient wear elastics (rubber bands).
+The most efficient way to move teeth is by applying a light, continuous force.
+One of the ways we have to apply a force is to have the patient wear rubber bands called “elastics.”

 Why the retainer with the wire?

-The braces provide the means to align the teeth as well as an exceptional method to maintain them in their new positions.
-But no one wants to keep the braces on once the teeth are aligned.
-If we remove the braces and don’t hold the teeth where we placed them, they will move.
+The braces provide the means to align the teeth as well as an exceptional method to maintain their new positions.
+If we remove the braces and don’t hold the teeth where we placed them, however, they will move.

 How long do we have to wear the retainer?